roman-vorobiov/evolve_script_manager/README.md

 ## Browse panel

 The browse panel (toggled using the button witht the files icon) shows all the configs you've added to the workspace.
-You can right-click on an empty space there to create a new config or on any of the existing ones to rename or delete it.
+You can right-click on an empty space there to create a new config or on any of the existing ones to rename or delete them.
 This is a flat list of files that is sorted alphabetically.
-While this means you can't create folders, file names can include special symbols to help you organize your configs.
+While this means you can't create folders, file names can include symbols such as `/` to help you organize your configs.

 ## Preview panel